jgeller112/Disfluency_Ms/README.md

 or

-2. Launch your IDE in the correct environment in run code and analyses:
+2. Launch your IDE in the correct environment in run code and analyses (this needs to be set explicitly when generating the default.nix file):

 - Positron
   - To use Positron from the shell you will need to make sure the correct path is set (see https://github.com/posit-dev/positron/discussions/4485#discussioncomment-10456159).
 Once this is done you can open Positron from the shell